CS-SI/Orekit/src/site/markdown/architecture/ccsds.md

 ![general parsing sequence diagram diagram](../images/design/ccsds-lexical-analysis-sequence-diagram.png)

-The second level of parsing is message parsing is semantic analysis.
+The second level of parsing in message parsing is semantic analysis.
 Its aim is to read the stream of `ParseToken` objects and to progressively build the CCSDS message from them.
 Semantic analysis of primitive entries like `EPOCH_TZERO = 1998-12-18T14:28:15.1172` in KVN or `<EPOCH_TZERO>1998-12-18T14:28:15.1172</EPOCH_TZERO>` in XML is independent